The great New York pass comparison: which pass should you get?

 Savings without Hop-on-Hop-off-Bus and bike rental:

-With the unhurried options, the savings aren’t so huge, like with the fully packed 3 day itinerary.
-The Citypass, the Sightseeing Flex Pass and the Explorer Pass are very close to one another here.
+With the unhurried options, the savings aren’t so huge, as with the fully packed 3 day itinerary.
+The City Pass, the Sightseeing Flex Pass and the Explorer Pass are very close to one another here.

 Savings with Hop-on-Hop-off-Bus and bike rental:

-Note: besides the Freestyle Pass, the Citypass isn’t taken into account in this table, since it doesn’t include busses or bicycles.
+Note: The City Pass isn’t taken into account in this table, since it doesn’t include buses or bicycles.

-Because the Hop-on-Hop-off-Tours and bike rentals are relatively expensive, the savings are higher again.
-The Sightseeing Flex Pass or the Explorer Pass are once again the most lucrative here.
+Because the Hop-on Hop-off tours and bike rentals are relatively expensive, the savings are higher again.
+The New York Explorer Pass or the Sightseeing Flex Pass are once again the most lucrative here.
+You can also save a couple of bucks with the New York All-Inclusive Pass.

 In our example, the Explorer Pass was a little better than the Sightseeing Pass.